jdhitsolutions/PSScriptTools/docs/Optimize-Text.md

 bits                          Running app02
 ```

-Optimize the computernames in computers.txt and add a Computername property.
+Optimize the computer names in computers.txt and add a Computername property.
 Test each computer, ignoring those that fail, and get the Bits service on the ones that can be pinged.

 ### EXAMPLE 4